 4. Keep your email on-brand.

-When your email recipients open your message, they should know the email was sent from your company … meaning your email should be branded to the point that they don’t need to look at who’s sending the message to know it’s from your business.
+When your email recipients open your message, they should know the email was sent from your company.
+Meaning your email should be branded.

 To keep your email on-brand, consider using the following tactics:

-- Use a tone in your email content that complements your other branding and marketing materials (like your website and social media).
+- Use a tone in your emails that complements your other content and marketing materials (like your website and social media).

 - Incorporate the same colors and fonts that you use in your other branding and marketing materials.

-- Include your logo, a link to your website, links to your social media accounts, and calls-to-action (CTAs) relevant to your products or services.
-This is a great way to increase brand awareness and boost conversions.
+- Include your logo, a link to your website, links to your social media accounts, and calls-to-action (CTAs) that are relevant to your products or services.
+This is a great way to increase brand awareness while also boost conversions.

 5. Use the layout to enhance your email’s user experience.

-Instead, organize your layout with user experience (UX) in mind — meaning, leave white space and strategically place your written and visual content in the email so it’s organized and easy to navigate.
-This will also improve your email’s professional, thoughtful feel, which ensures readers are able to find the information they want and need to enjoy their interactions with your business’s email content.
+Instead, organize your layout with user experience (UX) in mind — meaning, leave empty/ white space and strategically place your written and visual content so it’s organized and easy to consume and navigate.

 6. Personalize every email.